Common Law Versus Statutory Law

 • Gradual Development: It develops incrementally, allowing for careful consideration of potential consequences.

-• Specific Application: It can be tailored to the specific facts of individual cases.
+• Specific Application: It can be designed for the specific facts of individual cases.

 Disadvantages: